 SPS is not the document custodian of most of the loans that it services.
-SPS has an internal department which manages all document requests from staff and vendors.
-The Document Control department works closely with the foreclosure and bankruptcy units and with third-party custodians to clear assignments and document exceptions.
+SPS has an internal department, the "Document Control" department, which manages all document requests from staff and vendors.
+The Document Control department works closely with the foreclosure and bankruptcy units and with third party custodians to clear assignments and document exceptions.

-In connection with the servicing of mortgage loans, SPS outsources certain tasks and business processes related to the following loan servicing functions to companies within the United States:
+In connection with its servicing of mortgage loans, SPS outsources certain tasks and business processes related to the following loan servicing functions to companies within the United States:

-- · Some print and mail services
+- Some print and mail services;

+- Title processing;

-- · Tax payments and processing
+- Tax payments and processing;

-- · Insurance payments and claims processing
+- Insurance payments and claims processing;

-- · Flood zone determination and tracking and
+- Flood zone determination and tracking; and

 - Property preservation and valuation services.